 Red Dead Redemption 2 is a perfect game in a genre nearly forgotten in the video game industry

-Red Dead Redemption 2 is another perfect game in the Red Dead series, just as great, if not more so, than the first game.
+Red Dead Redemption 2 is another perfect game in the Red Dead series, just as great, if not more so than the first game.
 However, it does have less inventive DLC, at least for the solo campaign; they seem to have focused too much on multiplayer, in my opinion.
 Although the solo game is so long and filled with so much, I'm okay with having no actual single-player expansion DLC (at least so far).
 However, the base game is perfect; it'll take you hours and hours to fully experience the world of Red Dead Redemption 2; you'll probably even be up into the late hours of the night and early morning playing it because it is that addictive, and fun of a game.
 Never has just a fishing minigame been made so fun in a video game before, except Far Cry 5, which I will also be reviewing.

 Red Dead Redemption 2 has a fantastic soundtrack, just as good as the previous entry in the series, if not better, but they are both so good its hard to compare the two even on just the soundtrack.
-They've also improved horse riding in this game to make it feel more realistic, and you, the player can also own more than one horse at a time, which is an added bonus.
+They've also improved horse riding in this game to make it feel more realistic, and you, the player, can also own more than one horse at a time, which is an added bonus.
 I also love how you can own several horses and customize them as much as you want, I think even more so than the first game.
 I also love Arthur Morgan and how the game developers know the meaning of Arthur is bear and the accompanying relationship with the famous king of Britain, which characters in the game mention rarely, but they're worth it.
-Speaking of which Arthur Morgan is an amazing character; he is strong, silent comedic at times sad, happy following what the player makes as choices; it doesn't just feel like you are controlling a character but that you actually are that character with an extraordinary level of immersion and gameplay.
+Speaking of which Arthur Morgan is a fantastic character; he is strong, silent comedic at times sad, happy following what the player makes as choices; it doesn't just feel like you are controlling a character but that you actually are that character with an extraordinary level of immersion and gameplay.

 You start the game off not knowing how the story will go; you learn the mechanics of the game; first, you fight off a rival gang, save a widow who joins your band of misfits, then you kill some more bad guys you have some fun hunting deer then rob a train and pack your stuff.
 Then you have hours of fun doing side missions in addition to the main missions, and you make choices that will affect the rest of your gaming experience by changing the reputation your character has and how other people react to them.
 You get to like characters then love them and perhaps even hate them or have a complicated love-hate relationship with a certain character.
 Your choices affect your character, and so do the choices of those around the non-player characters you interact with; their decisions also change you and the flow of the story.